The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

   1. Construct an absolute file path to the static assets folder using `path.join()` and `__dirname`.
   2. Use `express.static(filepath)` middleware to make static assets publicly available.
   3. Register the middleware with `app.use()`
+* **Same-Origin Fetch Requests**: When the frontend is served by the same Express server as the API, fetch requests can use relative paths (e.g., `fetch('/api/data')`).
+The browser sends the request to the same host that served the page, so the same code works in both development and production without hardcoded URLs.